Invisalign Columbus

 Some factors that affect the cost of Invisalign in Polaris include:

-• The complexity of your treatment.
+- The complexity of your treatment.
 More severe cases of misalignment require more time and more aligners to correct.
 Hence, their cost may be accordingly higher.

-• Whether you are straightening one arch or both.
+- Whether you are straightening one arch or both.
 Logically, treating both the upper and lower dental arches usually costs more than just treating one or the other.

-• Compliance with treatment.
+- Compliance with treatment.
 If you accidentally lose an aligner, do not wear your aligners as much as recommended, or make other missteps along the way, you may end up incurring a slightly higher overall cost.

 Invisalign vs. DIY Aligners: Which Costs More?

 In recent years, DIY clear aligners have become more and more popular.
-These products appeal to many consumers because they may cost around just $2,000 or so for start to finish treatment.
+These products appeal to many consumers because they may cost around just $2,000 or so for start-to-finish treatment.
 Invisalign usually costs significantly more than that.

 However, while DIY aligners may come with an attractive price tag, it is important to consider what you are getting for your money.
 You may have to take your own dental impressions.
 Even a small mistake while doing so could adversely affect your treatment outcome, causing you to spend more money to correct the issue.
 Plus, aligners from DIY companies tend to be made out of basic plastics rather than state-of-the-art materials.